tdevlin74/lswebhomework3/README.md

 ```

-My name is:
+My name is: Michael Scarn

-I like to:
+I like to: sling cardstock

-I'm learning:
+I'm learning: programming things

 ```